chipsalliance/fpga-tool-perf/README.md

 ```

 #### *Step 3.*
-Test it with vpr and vivado.
+Test the newly added project with vpr and vivado.
 For example:
 ```
 python3 fpgaperf.py --project counter --toolchain vpr --board basys3
 python3 fpgaperf.py --project counter --toolchain vivado --board basys3
 ```
-There may be errors if your `.xdl` or `.pcf` files have the wrong syntax.
+There may be errors if your `.xdc` or `.pcf` files have the wrong syntax.
 Debug, modify, and run until it works, and you have successfully added a new project to fpga-tool-perf.